 Homemakers are not placed at a disadvantage in consideration of these factors, but the court will rule based on the judge's determination of what is fair and equitable, which does not imply an even division of property.
 It is critical to retain a skilled lawyer to represent your best interests throughout the process.

-Contact Us To Speak With Attorney Kati A. Roach
+Contact Us To Speak With Attorney Lance A. Riddle

 Please call our office at 660-747-6600 or complete our online contact form to schedule a free initial consultation to discuss your divorce or legal separation.